 In almost every ontology development project there is a number of activities that are often done separately and often in an iterative manner.
 For example, after each development iteration the ontology has to be evaluated and the ontology documentation has to be updated.
 In order to alleviate such situation, some ontological engineering supporting tools are being developed to integrate and orchestrate such activities.
 This is the case for OnToology, an on-line application that exploits GitHub capabilities to ease collaborative ontology development focusing on ontology documentation, evaluation and publication.
 OnToology has been used by tens of ontology developers and has more than hundred repositories registered.

 This tutorial will cover both methodological and technical aspects of collaborative ontology development.
 It will include practical activities that will be supported by OnToology in combination with other systems.
 At the end of the tutorial attendees would be able to carry out and adapt common ontology development activities by incorporating OnToology into their workflows.
+The examples used in the tutorial will be taken from the VICINITY ontology network.
+However, the participants are encourage to bring their own ontologies.

 As we shall be using web-based software and desktop applications we require that attendees bring a laptop in order to participate in the tutorial.
 Regarding software requirements for the practical activities, it is needed: